Last Updated on

 Including the counties of Cheshire, Cumbria, Greater Manchester, Lancashire and Merseyside.

 North West England extends from the attractive market towns of Cheshire, through the vast urban areas around Liverpool, Manchester, Preston and Blackburn/Burnley, to the wilds of Cumbria in the north – the ancient kingdom of Rheged, where place names reflect its turbulent, multi-racial, past.
-For many, the North West means the English Lake District, one of the country’s most outstandingly beautiful places.
+For many, the North West means the English Lake District, a world heritage site and one of the country’s most outstandingly beautiful places.
 Then there’s the wonderfully lush countryside of Lancashire – particularly around the borders with Cumbria and North Yorkshire.

 Away from towns, people build in stone in the north west.
 The colour of this ranges from an austere grey limestone, through colourful slates and granites to, in the far north border country, a wonderful red sandstone.
 You don’t have to be a mountaineer to enjoy all the rural stuff – though for heaven’s sake dress appropriately if you’re doing serious walking.